It is a disease caused by an alteration in the functioning of the thyroid gland that can affect all bodily functions.

-Several conditions such as hyperthyroidism, goiters, thyroid nodules and thyroid cancer can be treated by partial or total removal of the thyroid gland.
+Several conditions such as hyperthyroidism, goiters, thyroid nodules, and thyroid cancer can be treated by partial or total thyroid gland removal.
 This can cause hypothyroidism.

 Treatment with thyroid radiation can also cause hypothyroidism.
-Radioactive iodine is a common treatment for hyperthyroidism.
+Radioactive iodine is a standard treatment for hyperthyroidism.
 It works by destroying the cells of the thyroid gland and by decreasing the production of T4.

 Abnormalities of the pituitary gland:

-If the pituitary gland fails to function properly, the thyroid gland may not produce the correct amount of thyroid hormone.
-Pituitary tumors or pituitary surgery can affect the function of the pituitary gland, and this can adversely affect the thyroid gland.
+If the pituitary gland fails to function correctly, the thyroid gland may not produce the correct amount of thyroid hormone.
+Pituitary tumors or pituitary surgery can affect the pituitary gland’s function, which can adversely affect the thyroid gland.

-The Sheehan syndrome is a condition involving damage to the pituitary gland.
-If a woman loses a life-threatening amount of blood or has very low blood pressure during or after delivery, the gland can be damaged and cause an insufficient production of pituitary hormones.
+Sheehan syndrome is a condition involving damage to the pituitary gland.
+Suppose a woman loses a life-threatening amount of blood or has external blood pressure during or after delivery.
+In that case, the gland can be damaged and cause an insufficient production of pituitary hormones.

-Iodine is necessary for the production of thyroid hormones, but the level must be balanced.
+Iodine is necessary for producing thyroid hormones, but the level must be balanced.
 Too much or too little iodine can cause hypothyroidism or hyperthyroidism.

 Doctors usually perform a physical examination, take a medical history and send it to a laboratory for analysis.
 The most common blood test is the TSH test.
 This detects the amounts of TSH in the blood.

-If the TSH reading is higher than normal, the patient may have hypothyroidism.
-If the TSH levels are lower than normal, the patient may have hyperthyroidism or hypothyroidism.
+If the TSH reading is higher than usual, the patient may have hypothyroidism.
+If the TSH levels are lower than usual, the patient may have hyperthyroidism or hypothyroidism.

-The autoantibody tests against T3, T4 and thyroid are additional blood tests that are used to confirm the diagnosis or determine its cause.
+The autoantibody tests against T3, T4, and thyroid are additional blood tests used to confirm the diagnosis or determine its cause.

-The doctor can perform a complete thyroid panel, evaluate the levels of T3 and T4, TSH and thyroid autoantibodies in order to fully establish the health and activity of the thyroid gland.
+The doctor can perform a complete thyroid panel and evaluate the levels of T3 and T4, TSH, and thyroid autoantibodies to fully establish the health and activity of the thyroid gland.
 There may also be tests to monitor cholesterol levels, liver enzymes, prolactin, and sodium.